 In Kingdom, the villagers in the outlying areas are starving to death because the local officials are neglectful in their duties, being more concerned with their pleasant lives, than if people are dying.
 When one of the bodies the King has fed on, is shipped home to one of the villages, someone chops up the body, and puts it in a stew, which the starving peasants eat.
 For the record, most of the bodies the king has fed on, don’t resurrect because they have been immersed in a pond on the castle grounds.

-One of the interesting things about these zombies is they only resurrect during the day.
+One of the interesting things about these zombies is they only resurrect during the night.
 It isn’t until later that we find out why that is, but until then, since no one believes in their existence until its too late, no one takes the opportunity to get rid of the bodies before nightfall.
 As soon as the sun rises, the zombies fall down, and appear to be dead.
 The bodies that have been dumped into the palace’s pond have also not resurrected, for some reason.

 The homeless man, in Seoul Station, spends nearly the entire movie running for his life, after having met, and saved, the life of the young woman at the center of the film.
 She too is a member of the underclass, a sex worker with no real home of her own, after she breaks up with her boyfriend.
 Neither of them have anywhere to go, so must stay out in the streets, trying to avoid the zombies.
 At one point, she and the old man have simultaneous emotional breakdowns about wanting to go home, and not having one to go to.